 1999 – First Women's Retreat

-For years Rhonda had tried to get me to hold a Women’s Retreat at Hallelujah Acres.
-I told her that women wouldn’t travel across America by themselves to attend a seminar.
-Boy was I wrong!
-In 1999 when I finally said “ok” and that first Women’s Retreat, it was the biggest event we had ever held, and has continued to be the biggest event each year.
+For years Rhonda had tried to host a Women’s Retreat at Hallelujah Acres.
+George told her that women wouldn’t travel across America by themselves to attend a seminar.
+Boy was he wrong!
+In 1999 when he finally said “ok” to that first Women’s Retreat, it was the biggest event Hallelujah Acres had ever held, and has continued to be the biggest event each year.

 2000 – Rev. Malkmus Takes The Health Message To Australia

-In the year 2000 I took the Hallelujah Acres health message to Australia’s six largest cities – Cairns, Brisbane, Sydney, Melbourne, Perth, and Adelaide.
-The trip was a tremendous success with an average of 500 in each meeting.
-During that trip I personally trained some 50 Australia health ministers.
+In the year 2000, Rev. George Malkmus took the Hallelujah Acres health message to Australia’s six largest cities – Cairns, Brisbane, Sydney, Melbourne, Perth, and Adelaide.
+The trip was a tremendous success with an average of 500 in attendance at each meeting.
+During that trip he personally trained nearly 50 Australia health ministers.

 2001 – Rev. Malkmus Takes The Health Message To South Africa

-Next Week, the good Lord willing and if the creeks don’t rise too high, we will pick up where we have left off here in 2001 and share how Hallelujah Acres has continued to grow to where it is today!
+Next Week, the good Lord willing and if the creeks don’t rise too high, we will pick up where we have left off here in 2001 and share how Hallelujah Acres has continued to grow!
 I trust you will join us as we continue to share the rest of the story.